Velocidex/velociraptor-docs/content/vql_reference/server/elastic_upload/_index.md

 pipeline|Pipeline for uploads|string
 disable_ssl_security|Disable ssl certificate verifications.|bool
-root_ca|As a better alternative to disable_ssl_security, allows root ca certs to be added here.|string
+root_ca|As a better alternative to disable_ssl_security, allows root ca certs to be added here.|string max_memory_buffer|How large we allow the memory buffer to grow to while we are trying to contact the Elastic server (default 100mb).|uint64

 ### Description